feitas/documentation/content/applications/finance/accounting/taxation/fiscal_year/close_fiscal_year.rst

   year end and confirm that your ending book balances agree with your bank statement balances.

--  Verify that all **customer invoices** have been entered and approved.
+-  Verify that all **customer invoices** have been entered and approved and that there are no more draft invoices.

 -  Confirm that you have entered and agreed all **vendor bills**.